m17h31w3vv4/Budget-Planning-Team-Collaboration/README.md

 # Budget-Tracker-Team-Collaboration
 This is a project that involves forming a Budget Planning System that enables users to Budget efficiently.
-Here's a well-organized and thoughtfully written **project description** for your **budget planning application**, incorporating all your requested features and clearly structuring the user and system components:
+Here's a well-organized and thoughtfully written **project description** for your **budget tracking application**, incorporating all your requested features and clearly structuring the user and system components:

 ---

-## **Project Title: Smart Budget Planner**
+## **Project Title: Smart Budget Tracker**

 ### **Project Overview**